mikaelacaron/Basic-Car-Maintenance/Basic-Car-Maintenance/Documentation.docc/App Store Listing.md

 You have 100 characters of keyword space, which get combined with the Name and Subtitle fields discussed above when a user searches the App Store.
 Ariel Michaeli of Appfigures recently advised to put the more important keywords closer to the start of this field.
 Separate keywords with commas; omit spaces.

 Suggested: `car,van,electric,bike,care,repair,manage,easy,simple,oil,change,tire,rotation,record,fuel,gas,charge`

+#### Privacy Info
+For Privacy info I checked User Defaults APIs with the usage reason CA92.1 Collected Data Types:
+Name - linked to identity and app functionality
+Email Address - linked to identity and app functionality Phone number - linked to identity and app functionality Photos or videos - linked to identity
+User ID - linked to identity and app functionality